 Judge Martin is survived by his loving sisters whom he cherished deeply, Kay Eastwood and Joyce Nightingale; he loved them dearly and together they shared many memories in life and were always there for one another.

 Judge Martin is survived by his loving children: Lee Martin, Carrie Hume, Spencer Martin, Michele Martin; grandchildren: Adam Tavener, Holly Rousson, Aynsley Hume, Kaylia Martin, Nicholas Martin, Christopher Cudmore, Daniel Cudmore, and Jenny Cudmore; great-grandchildren: Tristan, Cooper, Emma and Ethan; Loving step-children: Jacalyn Symonds, Tracy Turner, Robin Symonds; as well as grandchildren: Ashley Turner, Christopher Roos and Lucas Murphy-Symonds.

 His farewell service will be held at 11:00 a.m. on Friday, October 25, 2019 at the Parish of St. Luke’s Anglican Church, located at 130 Nassau Street North, Winnipeg, Manitoba.
 Lunch to follow.

-To send flowers to Judge William Bill Martin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Judge William Bill Martin, please visit our floral store.